RoboJackets/software-training-old/projects/week_2/Instructions.md

 Note that the conversion type uses "BGR".
 This color space uses the same channels as RGB, just in the opposite order in the image data.
 OpenCV uses BGR as the default color space for color images.

+### 3.5 Check Pixel Colors in `FindColors`

+The second step in `FindColors` is populating our single-channel output image based on the color values in the HSV image.
+We'll iterate over the HSV image, checking each pixel.
+For every pixel in our target color range, the corresponding pixel in the output image will be set to white (255).
+All other pixels in the output image will be set to black (0).

-Next, declare another `cv::Mat` variable that will hold our output image, named `output`.
+After our call to `cv::cvtColor`, declare another `cv::Mat` variable that will hold our output image, named `output`.
 We'll initialize this variable such that its size matches our input image's size. `CV_8UC1` tells OpenCV that this image will have one channel of unsigned, 8-bit values.
 (Our color images so far have been using `CV_8UC3` to store three channels of unsigned, 8-bit values).

 ```c++
 cv::Mat output(input.size(), CV_8UC1);